neuroinformatics-unit/derotation/README.md

 > [!Warning]
 > 🏗️ The package is currently in early development and it requires rotation information coming from a step motor.

+This project was sponsored by the Margrie Lab in the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at the University College London.

 ## References
 This package was built taking into account previous efforts on derotation shown in Voigts & Harnett, 2020, Neuron.